pupilfirst/wd201-scripts/working-with-npm/write-first-node-program/README.md

 });
 ```

 Save the file and run the same using `npm start`.
-If you navigate to `localhost:3000` you can see that the file is rendered as expected.
+Now, if you navigate to `localhost:3000` you can see that the file is rendered as expected.

 The `writeHeader` function informs the Node.js HTTP server that the content should be served as HTML.
 The `write` function transmits the content received from `readFile`.

-But clicking on the Projects link doesn't take you anywhere and the browser shows a different URL but nothing loads.
+But clicking on the **Projects** link doesn't take you anywhere and the browser shows a different URL but nothing loads.
 Let us fix that.

+We will create routes inside our application.
+Routes are an important part of the **Node.js** application and they are used to specify an URL path/pattern that is understood by the application to render or return some content.

-We will create routes inside our application that specify the HTTP server and what content to serve based on the URL we are pointing to.
+The routes we create here specify the HTTP server and what content to serve based on the URL we are pointing to.
 This is similar to how APIs work, where a particular URL route provides a version of data as specified by the route.

 To achieve this, we will read both the files and store their contents in a variable.